Free Charles Schwab IRA

 A broker is not a bank, so it is not FDIC insured.
 There is however SIPC insurance, which protects brokerage accounts up to $500,000.
 Of this amount, a maximum of $250,000 in cash is insured.
 SIPC is not a government institution like the FDIC.
 Rather, it is Congressionally mandated and funded by the brokers themselves.

 An IRA at a broker can invest in the same securities that a non-retirement account can.
 Typically, these assets are stocks, bonds, ETFs, and mutual funds.
-Precious metals, such as gold and silver, can also be held in an IRA.
-Let's take a look at some IRA offerings from four specific brokers.
+Exposure to precious metals, such as gold and silver, can also be added in some IRA portfolios.
+Let's take a look at some IRA offerings from three specific brokers.

 Fidelity IRA

-Fidelity offers Roth, Traditional, Rollover, SIMPLE, Roth, Inherited, and SEP IRA accounts.
+Fidelity offers Traditional, Roth, Rollover, Inherited, SEP, and SIMPLE IRA accounts.
 They

 carry no special fees.
-The firms's clients have access to over 11,000 mutual funds, some of which are
+The firm's clients have access to a very large mutual fund lineup, some of which are

 target-date funds.
 The Fidelity site has plenty of material on it dedicated to retirement topics.